Tioban14/BankProject/README.md

 # BankProject
-BankProject used to test functionality in jenkins
+BankProject used to test functionality in jenkins.